-Responses from the survey additions indicate that school administrators value the core competencies for selecting child welfare workers, but place equal value on some of the traditional markers of qualification.
+Responses indicate that school administrators value the core competencies for selecting child welfare workers, but place equal value on some of the traditional markers of qualification.
 Table 5 illustrates these findings.

-The most highly rated item of the 10 core competencies was "interpersonal relations" (M=4.65), and the lowest rated item was "teamwork" (M=3.80).
-Of the traditionally valued items, the most highly rated item was "student has an interest in working with children and families" (M=4.65).
-The lowest rated items, "student's financial need" (M=3.00) and "student's engagement in extracurricular activities" (M=2.82), had significantly lower scores than any of the items included in the cores competencies.
-Predictably, "student GPA," "student's writing ability," and "faculty recommendation of student to the program" all received ratings above "very important" (M=4.06, M=4.00, M=4.18).
+The most highly rated item of the 10 core competencies was "motivation" (M=5.00), and the lowest rated item was "teamwork" and "sense of mission" (M=4.25).
+Of the traditionally valued items, the most highly rated item was "student has an interest in working with children and families" (M=4.69).
+The lowest rated items, "student's financial need" (M=3.38) and "student's engagement in extracurricular activities" (M=2.85), had significantly lower scores than any of the items included in the cores competencies.
+Predictably, "student GPA," "student's writing ability," and "faculty recommendation of student to the program" all received ratings above "very important" (M=4.00, M=4.00, M=4.15, respectively).